Guadalajara, Jalisco, Mexico

 Macrobús

-Opened 2009, Macrobús consists of a bus rapid transit service that serves the city of Guadalajara, Jalisco and the surrounding suburbs.
+Opened 2009, Macrobús consists of two bus rapid transit services that serves the city of Guadalajara, Jalisco and the surrounding suburbs.

 Mi Macro Calzada